pvnhome/pvnt_go/README.md

 ### Installation

 Installation as simple as 1-2-3:
-* Download _pvnt-x.xx.zip_ and extract it into the directory of your choice.
+* Download _pvnt-x.x.x.zip_ or _pvnt_go-x.x.x-linux-amd64.tar.gz_ and extract it into the directory of your choice.
 * Add the _[PVNT]/bin_ directory to your _PATH_ environment variable.
 * Change _[PVNT]/examples/site/templates/template.html_ file.
 * Execute `pvnt_go` command in _[PVNT]/examples/site_ directory.